1-Bowl Microwave French Toast

 This post may contain affiliate links.
 Please read our disclosure policy.

-This is a go to breakfast that I make for my kids!
-When I feel like making something yummy, but want to change it up from what we normally eat, I make this every time!
-It is definitely something that you can add into your rotation to change up breakfast a little bit at your house.
+This east toddler french toast is made in the microwave and is a go to breakfast that I make for my kids!
+When I feel like making something yummy, but want to change it up from what we normally eat, I make 1-bowl microwave french toast every time!
+It’s definitely something that you can add into your rotation to change up breakfast a little bit at your house.
 It literally takes 5 minutes, with only 5 ingredients.
 My kids love it and I hope yours will too!

 What You Will Need